wilderherrera/u_andes_pokedex_test/README.md

 - Pokémon Management: Create, view, and update Pokémon records.
 - API Integration: Fetch Pokémon data from external APIs and save it to the database.

+# Docker initialization

+The app could be running using docker running this commands in ./pokedex

+        docker-compose build
+        docker-compose up

 # Curl Examples

 ### Get all pokemons